 Small towns don't make it easy when it comes to progressive politics.
 Still, when vulnerable populations exist in places like non-metropolitan areas, it is important to start changing the narrative and let the rest of the world know what small towns in America look like.

-Through storytelling and non-traditional ways of qualitative methods, the project hopes to report the true stories of what it is like to be a person of color in rural America.
+Through storytelling and non-traditional ways of qualitative methods, the project hopes to report the true stories of what it is like to be a person of color and a 1st or 2nd generation immigrant in rural America.

 A BIG THANKS